PrincetonUniversity/FOCUS/index.md

 &nbsp;

-# Documentations
+# Documentation
-In the source files, the comments starting with "!latex " can be exported into a tex file and generate pdf documentations.
+In the source files, the comments starting with "!latex " can be exported into a tex file and generate pdf documentation.
 You can find some of them in [Subroutines](https://princetonuniversity.github.io/FOCUS/subroutines).

 &nbsp;